MewesK/TwigExcelBundle/README.md

 **Required by this bundle:**

- * PHP version 5.4.0 or newer
+ * PHP 5.5 or newer
- * Symfony version 2.0 or newer
+ * Symfony 2.7 or newer

 **Required by PhpExcel:**